Meteor-Community-Packages/meteor-autoform/README.md

 * Hooks will run in the order in which they are added, but all form-specific hooks run before all global hooks.
 * The `before` hooks are called after the form is deemed valid but before the submission operation happens.
 (The submission operation depends on the form type.)
 These hooks are passed the document or modifier as gathered from the form fields.
 If necessary they can modify the document or modifier.
 These functions can perform asynchronous tasks if necessary.
 If asynchronicity is not needed, simply return the document or modifier, or return `false` to cancel submission.
 If you don't return anything, then you must call `this.result()` eventually and pass it either the document or modifier, or `false` to cancel submission. *This is run only on the client.
 Therefore, you should not assume that this will always run since a devious user could skip it.*
 * The `after` hooks are similar to the callbacks for `insert` and `update` and method calls.
 They are passed two arguments: `error` and `result`
-* Refer to the next sections for details about the `formToDoc` and `docToForm` hooks.
+* Refer to the next sections for details about the `formToDoc`, `formToModifier`, and `docToForm` hooks.

-### formToDoc and docToForm
+### formToDoc, formToModifier, and docToForm

-Specify `formToDoc` and `docToForm` hooks if you need form values in a different format in your form versus in the mongo document.
+Specify `formToDoc`/`formToModifier` and `docToForm` hooks if you need form values in a different format in your form versus in the mongo document.
 They are mainly useful if you decide to override an input type.

 *Unlike document modifications made in "before hooks", modifications made in the `formToDoc` hooks are made every time the form is validated, which could